vita-epfl/social-transmotion/README.md

 pip install -r requirements.txt
 ```

-We have conveniently added the preprocessed data to the release section of the repository.
+We have conveniently added the preprocessed data to the release section of the repository (for license details, please refer to the original papers).
 Place the data subdirectory of JTA under `data/jta_all_visual_cues` and the data subdirectory of JRDB under `data/jrdb_2dbox` of the repository.

 # Training and Testing